 (0)20 7724 7434

 Technion UK (formerly the British Technion Society)

 Tel Aviv Foundation

-The University is recognised and celebrated internationally for creating an innovation and entrepreneurship culture on campus that generates inventions, start-ups and economic and social development in Israel.
-For the 3rd year running, TAU was ranked among the top 10 schools in the world for producing graduates that found successful VC-backed companies (Pitchbook 2016).
+TAU is recognised internationally for creating an innovation and entrepreneurship culture on campus that has spawned a great deal of inventions, start-ups, and economic and social development in Israel.
+TAU ranks an impressive 7th in the world for producing graduates that found successful VC-backed companies (Pitchbook 2022).